 If you’re thinking about painting your living room, you’ll need to consider more than the color.
 While picking a new hue is the first step, a successful paint job requires choosing the right type of paint for your living room and the right finish for your needs and lifestyle.

 Live large by giving your living room an exciting new look with a fresh coat of paint.
 But before you do, read our guide to choosing the best paint for living rooms so that you’ll have a long-lasting and beautiful finish to look forward to.

 Oil Paint vs. Latex Paint

 Oil paint was once the top (and only) choice for home painting projects.
 It goes on smooth thanks to its rich texture and dries to a hardness that is tough enough to be touched, bumped, and scrubbed.
 But is oil-based paint still your best choice for living rooms?
 The answer is probably not.

 While it does yield a smooth, color-rich surface with abundant shine and durability, oil paint can be hard to handle.
 Most significantly, it has high levels of volatile organic compounds (VOCs).
-These are chemicals released from paint, and when inhaled can lead to health problems.
 Because of this, some states have even banned the use of oil-based paint altogether.
 Additionally, oil paints cannot be disposed of down the drain and you’ll need mineral spirits or paint thinners (also high in VOCs) to clean up paint brushes and tools or any spills and mistakes along the way.